Maggie Cohn

-Maggie Cohn was born in 1981.
-She is mostly known for Lou (2022), American Crime Story (2016) and The Staircase (2022).
+Maggie Cohn is an American screenwriter.
+She is known for writing Lou, Narcos: Mexico, American Crime Story and The Staircase.

 Career

 Cohn attended Vassar College in 2003.

-In 2023, HBO Max developed a scripted series based on Heidi Fleiss written by Cohn.

-Cohn was nominated for a Writers Guild of America Award in 2023 for the Staircase.
+Cohn was nominated for a Writers Guild of America Award in 2023 for The Staircase.
 She previously won the award in 2019 for American Crime Story.
 She also won a Producers Guild of America Award for American Crime Story.

-A limited TV series called The Challenger is currently being written by Cohn, based on the 2022 Meredith Bagby book, The New Guys: The Historic Class of Astronauts That Broke Barriers and Changed the Face of Space Travel about the Space Shuttle Challenger.
+A television limited series called The Challenger was being written by Cohn, based on the 2023 Meredith Bagby book, The New Guys: The Historic Class of Astronauts That Broke Barriers and Changed the Face of Space Travel about the Space Shuttle Challenger, starring Kristen Stewart.
+In March 2026, it was reported that Amazon Prime Video has ordered the series.

 Personal life

 Cohn has been in a relationship with Colin Firth since 2022.
 They met on the set of the drama series, The Staircase.